root-project/root/tree/ntuple/v7/doc/BinaryFormatSpecification.md

 The RNTuple binary format version is inspired by semantic versioning.
 It uses the following scheme: EPOCH.MAJOR.MINOR.PATCH

-_Epoch_: an increment of the epoch indicates backwards-incompatible changes.
+_Epoch_: an increment of the epoch indicates backward-incompatible changes.
 The RNTuple pre-release has epoch 0.
 The first public release will get epoch 1.
 There is currently no further epoch foreseen.